taj-u/blog/README.md

-# Modern, Dynamic and Interactive *Blogging Site* web application
+# Modern Interactive *Blogging Site* web application

 This is one of my earlier web based projects.
 This is a dynamic *blog* application which is interactive and has some key features and Components.